 Social Way Implementation Overview

 Social Way 3.0 was launched in January 2020.
-The following foundational requirements are compulsory for all operations:
+The following foundational requirements are still implemented as best practice for social performance at Venetia:

 Of the context-specific requirements, the following have been screened in as applicable at Venetia: